aquasecurity/tfsec/CONTRIBUTING.md

 You may also spot the inclusion of a `types.Metadata` property in many `provider` structs.
 This metadata exists to store where the entire resource is defined e.g. *The Terraform block that defines this bucket is on lines 5 to 32 of main.tf*.
 Again, don't worry about how this will be populated, we'll cover that later.

 Another useful thing that metadata provides (on top of the definition file and line range) is whether or not a resource is *managed*.
 A managed resource in `tfsec` is one which has a `resource` HCL block somewhere in the Terraform code being scanned.
 Why would we ever have a resource which doesn't exist in the code?
-Well, sometimes we need to *imply* the existance of resources.
+Well, sometimes we need to *imply* the existence of resources.
 For example, if a Terraform template exists which contains the following:

 ```hcl
 resource "aws_s3_bucket_object" "my-file" {